NabeelGhalib/cyclistic-case-study/README.md

 and so on.

-- We can find out the number of characters are there for every ride_id
+5.Finding out the number of characters present for every ride_id

 ```sql